“Are you afraid of the impending robot revolution or do you feel completely safe and not at all worried about A.I. technology?”

 Unfortunately, most of what you’ve seen (and are probably copying) is wrong and bad and won’t help you.
 Ergo, robot revolution question.

-To avoid your doing what everyone else is doing wrong, here are the 10 things you need to do to write a good customer survey:
+To avoid doing what everyone else is doing wrong, here are the 10 things you need to do to write a good customer survey:

 1. Cut the intro.